nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Editing Events

-The Edit Event feature that is accessed through the `editEvent` command allows users to edit existing marketing campaigns of the `event` class in the application.
+The Edit Event feature that is accessed through the `editEvent` command allows users to edit existing marketing campaigns of the `Event` class in the application.

-The `event`edited by the user allows the user to edit any combination of the 4 existing fields:
+The `event`edited by the user allows the user to edit one or more of the 4 existing fields:
 - Title of the `event`
 - Date of the `event`
 - Time of the `event`